COVID-19 VACCINES AND MS

 COULD TAKING A VACCINE CAUSE A RELAPSE OR WORSEN MS?

 There is always a small risk of a vaccination triggering an immune response but this is overwhelmingly in relation to live vaccines.
 The vaccines that we currently have access to are not live, this risk is greatly reduced to a point that it is not concerning.

 Children with MS wouldn’t be at high risk of severe COVID-19 disease.
-In the prioritisation list for the COVID-19 vaccine, there is no provision for earlier access to the vaccine for children living with MS. They will receive the vaccine at the same time as other children.
+In the prioritisation list for the COVID-19 vaccine, there is no provision for earlier access to the vaccine for children living with MS. COVID-19 vaccines have been offered to those ages 12 and over.

 While it normally takes about 10 years for a vaccine to come to market, there are a number of reasons why the timeline for the COVID-19 vaccines has been shortened.
 Enormous investment and scientific and medical research have gone into the development of these vaccines.
 This has happened on a scale never previously seen in vaccine development.
 The sample size, or number of people in the COVID-19 vaccine trials were much larger than normal.
 This helped researchers to quickly detect side-effects or adverse events related to these vaccines.

 The high number of COVID-19 cases across the world also allowed researchers to quickly measure the differences in disease risk between those who received the vaccine and those who were given the placebo vaccine.
 Developers and regulators have been working together earlier in the process than they normally would.

 This meant that regulators were kept aware of developments allowing the authorisation process to move along as quickly as possible.
 None of these measures imply that short-cuts have been taken or that the integrity of the safety, science or ethics around these vaccines has been compromised.